jtsmith2020/veracode-cli/README.md

 * `results` service provides commands to retrieve Scan results and make decisions based upon them
 * `ticketing` service provides commands to synchronise Scan results with a ticketing system (e.g. JIRA)

+Each Service (except `portfolio`) also provides a `configure` command which provides an interactive configuration interface that will assist in correctly creating the `veracode.config` file.

 ### Branch Aware?

 The `veracode.config` file is in JSON format and it's root object is a list.
-Each element in the list is a dictionary of configuration settings for all of the Veracode Services along with a `match_pattern` value.
+Each element in the list is a dictionary of configuration settings for all of the Services along with a `match_pattern` value.
 The `match_pattern` is a regular expression and when the `veracode-cli` is executed it will use the current branch name (either passed as an argument or retrieved from the current Git branch) to match against the `match_pattern` values of each dictionary and the first one which matches will be used as the configuration for the Service and Command that are executed.